rDNS (reverse DNS):

 The format for naming the IPv6 address is listed below

-- Identify the nibble that you want to specify in the zone file which is usually at the end of the IPv6 address.
+- Identify the nibble.
+You want to specify in the zone file which is usually at the end of the IPv6 address.

-Note: Nibble in terms for a four-bit aggregation.
+Note: Nibble in terms of a four-bit aggregation.
 The word represents each value between an IPv6 address dots.